GERM 101. First Year German I. 4 Credits.

 GERM 409.
 Madness and Genius: An Introduction to German Intellectual History.
 3 Credits.

 Introduction to major intellectual, literary, and artistic movements of German- speaking cultures from Middle Ages to the present, with emphasis on the historical and philosophical environments in which they came to being.
 Prerequisite: GERM 308 with a grade of C or better.
 On demand.

 GERM 413.
 Advanced German Grammar Review.
 3 Credits.

 Written composition and oral practice, with a review of those aspects of grammar which need most practice on the advanced level.
 Prerequisite: GERM 202 or instructor consent.
 On demand.

 GERM 494.
 Individual German Readings.
 1-3 Credits.

 May be repeated to a total of six hours.
-Prerequisites: GERM 308 and consent of the department.
+Prerequisite: GERM 308 and consent of the department.
 Repeatable to 6.00 credits.
-F,S.
+On demand.